rehan-ml/Annotated-HuggingFace-LLM-Course/README.md

 - Semantic search with FAISS
 - Chat templates, Supervised Fine-Tuning (SFT), and LoRA

+**Chapter 9 (Building and sharing demos / Gradio)** and **Chapter 10 (Curate high-quality datasets / Argilla)** are covered at a conceptual/overview level only (notes included, hands-on setup skipped) — both are UI/third-party tool chapters with minimal transferable ML concepts.

+**Chapters intentionally skipped in full:**
+- **Chapter 8 (How to ask for help)** — debugging/forum-etiquette guide, not core ML content
-Chapter 12 (Reasoning Models / GRPO) was intentionally excluded — it's advanced RL-research-level content, outside the scope of what's needed for an applied AI/ML Engineer role.
+- **Chapter 12 (Build Reasoning Models / GRPO)** — advanced RL-research-level content, outside the scope of applied AI/ML Engineer work

 ## Who this is for